Aswathi Thirunal Rama Varma

-Biography
+Early life

 Rama Varma was born on 13 August 1968 and is a member of the Royal Family of Travancore.
 He is a direct descendant of Maharaja Swathi Thirunal.

 He started formal vocal music lessons in 1982 under Prof. Vechoor Harihara Subramania Iyer, a senior disciple of Dr. Semmangudi Srinivasa Iyer, who continued to be his Guru until his demise in 1994.
+He also trained in the Veena under Trivandrum Sri R. Venkataraman and Prof. K.S.
+Narayanaswamy.
 Later, Varma went on to become a senior disciple of Dr. Mangalampalli Balamuralikrishna.